Funnel MPC for nonlinear systems with relative degree one: Problem formulation and structural assumptions

+has $0$ as a global asymptotically stable equilibrium.
+The presumed BIBS condition~\eqref{eq:BIBO-ID} not only avoids this problem, but is even more essential since our control objective is to guarantee that the system output~$y$ evolves within the funnel around the reference signal~$y_{\text{ref}}$.
+Without this assumption and even with perfect tracking, the internal dynamics might~\eqref{eq:zero_dyn} be unbounded and thus cause an unbounded control effort, or worse, its solution might even have finite escape time. \end{remark}

-We summarize our assumptions and define the general system class to be considered. \begin{definition}[System class] We say that the system~\eqref{eq:Sys} belongs to the \emph{system class}~$\cN^{m}$, written~$(f,g,h)\in\cN^{m}$, if it has global relative degree~$r=1$, the distribution $x\mapsto \im g(x)$ is involutive, and the system satisfies the~BIBS condition~\eqref{eq:BIBO-ID}. \end{definition}
+We summarize our assumptions and define the general system class to be considered. \begin{definition}[System class] We say that the system~\eqref{eq:Sys} belongs to the \emph{system class}~$\cN^{m}$, written~$(f,g,h)\in\cN^{m}$, if it has global relative degree~$r=1$, $h^{-1}(0)$ is isomorphic to $\R^{n-m}$, the distribution $x\mapsto \im g(x)$ is involutive, and the system satisfies the~BIBS condition~\eqref{eq:BIBO-ID}. \end{definition}

-\begin{remark} Relaxing standard requirements in funnel-control (see e.g.\cite{IlchRyan02b,BergIlch21}), the high-frequency gain matrix $\G(x)$ does not need to be sign-definite.
+\begin{remark} Relaxing standard requirements in funnel-control (see e.g.~\cite{IlchRyan02b,BergIlch21}), the high-frequency gain matrix $\G(x)$ does not need to be sign-definite.
 We only require the much weaker assumption of~$\G(x)$ being invertible. \end{remark}

-We further emphasizes that these structural assumptions are sufficient conditions for our results but they are not necessary.
-First promising preliminary simulation results show that Funnel MPC can also successfully applied to a more general system class (see Section~\ref{SubSec:MassOnCar}).
+We further emphasize that these structural assumptions are sufficient conditions for our results, but they are not necessary.
+First promising preliminary simulation results show that Funnel MPC can also successfully be applied to a more general system class (see Section~\ref{SubSec:MassOnCar}).